 - Gestational diabetes project

-- NSW Premier’s Priority of reducing childhood overweight and obesity
+- NSW Premier’s Priority of reducing childhood overweight and obesity project

 The solutions to complex public health problems such as harmful alcohol consumption, overweight and obesity and suicide prevention remain elusive, despite hundreds of millions of dollars and decades of research that have led to attempts to combat them through ‘evidence-informed’ policy.